-Top 5 International Digital Marketing Pitfalls – NON GEEK guide
+Top 5 International Digital Marketing Pitfalls – a NON-GEEK guide

 So, without further adieu check out my top 5 barriers to international digital marketing, from a non-technical viewpoint!

 We know that keywords are more a convenience than anything else.
-As Google looks increasingly at the “meaning” behind Search its likely keywords will become less important.
-But for now they are still a good barometer to measure audience interest.
-Lest we forget the international search market, while still a Google playground, is not the only kid on the block – and in some countries it’s not the dominant search engine!
+As Google looks increasingly at the “meaning” behind search, it’s likely keywords will become less critical.
+But for now, they are still a good barometer to measure audience interest.
+Lest we forget the international search market, while still a Google playground, is not the only kid on the block – and in some countries, it’s not the dominant search engine!

 Cultural differences can make or break a web presence when launching internationally.
 This goes beyond language and into the realms of dialects, beliefs, superstitions, values and online behaviours.

-This is where localisation really pays huge dividends.
-I know a lot of digital agencies who hire native speakers and to them, this is an ideal solution… it’s not.
-When you live in a country you stay integral to the culture, as soon as you move to another country you seek to fit in and adopt elements of that culture.
+This is where localisation pays enormous dividends.
+I know a lot of digital agencies who hire native speakers, and to them, this is an ideal solution… it’s not.
+When you live in a country, you stay integral to the culture, as soon as you move to another country you seek to fit in and adopt elements of that culture.
 Does this make a difference to your SEO strategy?
 In short, yes.

 Cultural understanding will help guide you and unravel the motives of your target audience.
 Why do they buy, is it price, is it reputation, is it because you took the time to speak their language?
 Do you know what the local online trends are, why and where transactions are made, in what currency and using what payment models?

-Content is at the heart of marketing; online or offline it really does not matter.
-Without great content you simply cannot share your brand message with your target audience.
+Content is at the heart of marketing; online or offline it does not matter.
+Without great content, you cannot share your brand message with your target audience.
 Search engines are valuing this more than ever, so content marketing needs to be a part of the thought process.
-If you have a large corporate site, what sections needs to be targeted to a local audience?
-The same is true of ecommerce sites, how much is too much or not enough?
+If you have a large corporate site, what sections need to be targeted to a local audience?
+The same is true of e-commerce sites, how much is too much or not enough?

 Translation with a local focus can be expensive, yet you have spent time and money getting great content in your own native language in the first place, so why would you then skimp on the translation?
 Surprisingly businesses do, yet this can harm the heart of your marketing strategy.